dimxy/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 sidd: would you like to rename it and/or add in a separate headline?
 Feel free to do so, if that would be best.
 --><!-- dimxy7 added a new pattern description and made the current one shorter -->

-How to create publickey for a transaction id:
+How to create an unspendable publickey for a transaction id:
 ```cpp
 // use Antara SDK function to create a public key from some transaction id:
 CPubKey txidpk = CCtxidaddr(txidaddr, createtxid);